chsinyin/S3FS_CM/README.md

 patch -po < fdcache_cpp.patch
 patch -po < fdcache_h.patch
 ```
-You can modify the ptah of cache, maximum cache size, log files' path and change the compress-decision in fdcache.cpp
+You can modify the ptah of cache, maximum cache size, log files' path and change the compress-decision in `fdcache.cpp `
 And make file :
 ```
 sudo make
 cd ..
+sudo make
 sudo make install
 ```
-Run :  Ex.
+Run :
 ```
+s3fs [Bucket] [mount point] options ...
-s3fs testBucket tmp/s3
+Ex. s3fs testBucket tmp/s3
 ```
 In this version, the mount point(tmp/s3) is used to identify s3fs_CM.
 If the mount point is not tmp/s3, it behaves as original s3fs.
 This(mount point for s3fs_CM) can also be modified in fdcache.cpp
 Other usage is as s3fs.